In the world of

 Integrating Nutrition and Recovery

-Proper nutrition and recovery are as important as the physical drills and exercises.
+nutrition and recovery are as important as the physical drills and exercises.
 Ensuring your body is fueled and rested will maximize your training efforts and improve mat control.

 Balanced Diet